If you begin to feel breathless with MND or have trouble sleeping, breathing therapies and ventilation support are available.

 Select from the following options or search for content by need with our:

 “Ask your professionals to explain things…my own experience has shown that you are often not prepared early enough.”
-Person with MND

 A respiratory consultant can assess your breathing and provide guidance.
 This may include information about exercises, physiotherapy, positioning and coughing techniques.
-They also advise on mechanical breathing support, known as ventilation.
+They also advise on mechanical breathing support, known as assisted ventilation.